glodanif/LazyLoadListener/README.md

 # LazyLoadListener
-Implementation of `AbsListView.OnScrollListener` which generates event when last item of list is reached.
+Implementation of `AbsListView.OnScrollListener` and `RecyclerView.OnScrollListener` which generates event when last item of list is reached.
 This implementation will help to work with common pagination approach with *limit* and *offset* values

 ## Common pagination
-It's common aproach to use *limit* and *offset* to implement pagination
+It's a common approach to use *limit* and *offset* to implement pagination

 *offset* - offset of the first record returned